 Not because the rules are secret.
 Because the expenses never make it into the books.
 The subscription billed to a personal card.
 The cash parking fee at a client site.
 The home internet nobody prorated.
 Six untracked expenses a month at $50 each is $3,600 a year of vanished deductions.

 This is the unglamorous truth of tax season: deductions are captured in the bookkeeping, not the tax return.
 By the time your accountant prepares the T2 in the spring, they can only work with what was recorded.
 Clean monthly bookkeeping also keeps your HST input tax credits flowing, since every missed receipt loses you the 13% twice: once as a deduction, once as a credit.
+And if your books are months or even years behind, those deductions are usually not gone yet: our guide to catch-up bookkeeping covers what a cleanup costs and how far back to rebuild.

 If you suspect your books are leaking deductions, a free assessment takes about five minutes and will show you where.